 Magellan captured and enslaved Henrique in 1511 during the Portuguese conquest of Malacca and brought Henrique back to Portugal.
 Henrique sailed with Magellan on his final voyage.
 Following Magellan’s death, Henrique escaped from the expedition in the Philippines when the Spanish refused to honor the instruction in Magellan’s will that he be set free.

 Finding himself relatively close to home and family after being abducted 11 years prior, surely Henrique would have returned home as quickly as possible.
 Unless he perished on that journey, the slave Henrique would be the first person to complete a journey around the world.
 Eurocentric historians, however, pay little attention to this near certainty because there is no further record of Henrique after he escaped.

 The Nao Victoria Museum displays other vessels that figured prominently in the history of the strait.

-To westerners, the most famous of these ships would be Charles Darwin’s HMS Beagle.
+The most famous of these ships is Charles Darwin’s HMS Beagle.